chiragmthakkar/MSA/README.md

 ## Application name: MoodGuesserApp

-**Description:** MoodGuesserApp is developed to predict the users sentiments.
+**Description:** Often at times it is difficult to predict the sentiment of a text.
+This text can be in the form of a text message/tweet/news/email/etc. What if the system/app predicts the user’s sentiment by analysing the text?
+MoodGuesserApp is developed to predict the users sentiments.
 It uses the Azure text-analytics services to perform sentimental analysis.

 **App link:** https://moodguesserapp.azurewebsites.net